DIPlib/diplib/pydip/setup/README.md

 2. **Ease of use**

-   Although our Python bindings are still quite rudimentary, and not much more than a thin wrapper of the C++ library functionality, the image analysis functionality is always easy to use.
+   Although our Python bindings are not much more than a thin wrapper of the C++ library functionality, the image analysis functionality is always easy to use.
 For example, the user does not, in general, need to be aware of the data type of the image to use these algorithms effectively.

 3. **Efficiency**